RichardRed0x/politeia-digest/issue-035.md

 * The [proposal](https://proposals.decred.org/proposals/3372cfc) for marketing activities by @fst\_nml was abandoned after administrators refused to allow voting to take place.
 The proposal was first edited to clarify that the $10,000 budget specified in the proposal was to be paid in advance to the proposal owner.
 This was deemed at odds with Decred's contractor model of billing for work as it is completed.
 * The [proposal](https://proposals.decred.org/proposals/4f81031) to produce social media memes for 10 DCR/meme was abandoned in response to community feedback.

+There are two further proposals which are still under discussion and received one comment each in the last two weeks: [Augmented Reality posters](https://proposals.decred.org/proposals/dedf452) and [Decred Poker Series](https://proposals.decred.org/proposals/7a67ed5).

+A "rules reminder" has been [suggested](https://github.com/decred/politeiagui/issues/2116) for the proposal submission page which would point out common problems (budget denominated in DCR, request for payment in advance of delivery, no actionable plan) as well as linking to the proposal guidelines.

 ## About this issue

-Snapshot of Politeia data for this issue is based on this [commit](https://github.com/decred-proposals/mainnet/commit/d1895d90ccb1223d30814a73c34801d944e4ca19).
+Snapshot of Politeia data for this issue is based on this [commit](https://github.com/decred-proposals/mainnet/commit/8a89b38afea145fb55e932a7911c6f64186310c7).

-Content for this edition was authored by {name} with fixes from {name}.
+Content for this edition was authored by @richardred with fixes from @bee.

 Image credit: @sænder